Activated Sludge – Three Things You Need to Know to Improve Process Efficiency

 Optimization of the activated sludge process requires careful management of three critical parameters: aeration, sludge wasting, and sludge recirculation.
 Over the years, wastewater professionals have based their decisions on measurements from batch tests applied to grab samples.
 The batch measurements are representative of the process but are limited in frequency and subject to interpretation.

-On the other hand, direct measurement of water chemistry is performed in the laboratory for demonstrating permit compliance on composited influent and effluent samples.
-The laboratory measurements provide measurements of important variables like oxygen, solids, ammonium and nitrate, but they are also limited in frequency and the samples are not representative of the process.
+On the other hand, direct measurement of water chemistry is performed in the laboratory to demonstrate permit compliance on composited influent and effluent samples.
+The laboratory measurements provide measurements of important variables like oxygen, solids, ammonium, and nitrate, but they are also limited in frequency, and the models are not representative of the process.

-Online process monitoring provides the best of both strategies by directly measuring the important variables in representative samples continuously.
+Online process monitoring provides the best of both strategies by continuously measuring the critical variables in representative samples.
 This webinar discusses online process monitoring and control of activated sludge.
 Topics include:

 1. Measurement principle